 Beethoven in Wales brings together composers, performers and music clubs to celebrate the musical life of Wales.
 Rhyl Music Club came up with the ambitious project of putting on the complete cycle of Beethoven’s ten Sonatas for violin and piano across three concerts in one season and asked locally resident duo Mary Hofman and Richard Ormrod to perform them.
-For each concert they have commissioned a new work by a Welsh female composer to reflect on and respond to the Beethoven Sonatas, thereby helping audiences to respond in turn to familiar works.
+For each concert they commissioned a new work by a Welsh female composer to reflect on and respond to the Beethoven Sonatas, thereby helping audiences to respond in turn to familiar works.
 It was important for this project to work with some of the wonderful female voices coming from Wales as a counter voice to, and new perspective on Beethoven.

-Following the new works’ premieres in Rhyl the cycle is being taken to nine other venues and will include workshops and talks by the composers.
+Following the new works’ premieres in Rhyl in 2018-19 the cycle is being taken to nine other venues and will include workshops and talks by the composers.
 In a country as rural as Wales, music clubs are essential in maintaining live music locally.
 Rhyl Music Club provides many opportunities for young people with awards, masterclasses and concert performances.
 These opportunities may be commonplace for people in urban centres but are a rarity in more rural areas.
 This project is intended to raise the profile of, and increase support for, the wonderful work music clubs are doing across Wales.

 Rhian Samuel was born in Aberdare and has lived in Britain and the United States.
 She currently divides her time between Aberdyfi and London.
 She writes orchestral, chamber and vocal and choral music and has worked with many of today’s foremost classical artists.
 Her first large orchestral work was Elegy-Symphony in 1981 while her Tirluniau/Landscapes was premiered at the BBC Millennium Proms in the Albert Hall by the BBC National Orchestra of Wales.